 Value Description Permanent or Transient 1 Synchronization is unachievable because the terminal could not delay presentation of content (represented by a media object added using the addMediaObject() method) sufficiently to synchronize it with the master media.
 For example: the buffer size for media synchronization is not sufficient.
 Transient 2 The presentation of media object(that was added using the addMediaObject() method) failed.
 The specific reason is given by the error handler of that media object.
 Transient 3 The media or the selected timeline for the media could not be found or the media timeline is no longer present (for media represented by a media object that was added using the addMediaObject() method).
 Transient 4 Media object is already associated with the MediaSynchroniser.
 Transient 5 The correlation timestamp set for a media object is null or has an invalid format.
-Transient 6 Inter-device synchronization with a master terminal failed because of unavailability, e.g. an endpoint is not available or disappeared.
+Transient 6 InterWhile acting as a slave terminal inter-device synchronization with a master terminal Permanent failed because of unavailability, e.g. an endpoint is not available or disappeared.
 Applications should rediscover available terminals as defined in clause 14.7.2 before continuing with inter-device synchronization.
-Permanent 7 The call failed because the MediaSynchroniser is not yet initialized.
-Transient 8 The media object referenced as an argument in the call needed to have already been added to the MediaSynchroniser using the addMediaObject() method, but it has not been.
+7 The call failed because the MediaSynchroniser is not yet initialized.
+Transient 8 The media object referenced as an argument in the call needed to have already been as not been added to the MediaSynchroniser using the addMediaObject() method, but it has not been.
 Transient 9 The media object (that was passed using the addMediaObject() method) is not in a suitable state to participate in synchronization.
 See clause 9.7.1.
-Transient 10 Inter-device synchronization with a master terminal failed because of a fault in protocol interaction, e.g. the master terminal did not provide required messages or data.
+Transient 10 InterWhile acting as a slave terminal, inter-device synchronization with a master terminal failed because of a fault in protocol interaction, e.g. the master terminal did not provide required messages or data.
 Applications can consider trying again.
 Permanent 11 Synchronization is unachievable because the terminal could not present the content (represented by a media object added using the addMediaObject() method) sufficiently early to synchronize it with the master media.
 Transient 13 The method call failed because the MediaSynchroniser is in a permanent error state or because it has been replaced by a newer initialized MediaSynchroniser.
-Transient (see note 1) 14 The presentation of the master media (that was specified as an argument when the initMediaSynchroniser() method was called) failed.
+Transient (see note-1) 14 The presentation of the master media (that was specified as an argument when the initMediaSynchroniser() method was called) failed.
 The specific reason is given by the error handler of that media object.
-Permanent 15 The master media object or the selected timeline for a media object could not be found or the media timeline is no longer present.
+Permanent 15 The Either the master media object or the selected timeline for a the master media object (that were specified as arguments when the initMediaSynchroniser() method was called) could not be found or the media timeline is no longer present.
 Permanent 16 The master media object is not in a suitable state to participate in synchronization.
 See clause 9.7.1.
 Permanent 17 The method call failed because the MediaSynchroniser is already initialized.
-Transient 18 The MediaSynchroniser has been replaced by a new MediaSynchroniser being initialized.
+Transient 18 The This MediaSynchroniser has been replaced by a new MediaSynchroniser being initialized.
 Permanent 19 The master terminal has reported that the presentationStatus of the master media has changed to "transitioning" (see clause 13.6.3).
-Transient The MediaSynchroniser will already be in a permanent error state.
-If this error occurs, the MediaSynchroniser remains in the permanent error state.
+Transient 20 The combination of streams requested for multi-stream synchronisation (by a call to the addMediaObject() method) is unsupported.
+Transient NOTE: The MediaSynchroniser will already be in a permanent error state.
+If this error occurs, the MediaSynchroniser remains in the permanent error state. !